justinbeetle/pyDragonWarrior/README.md

 1. docker build -t pydw .
 2. docker run pydw (requires X11 forwarding and I haven't tested it yet)

+### Using Replit

+With a lot of patience, it can be played at https://replit.com/@justinbeetle/pyDragonWarrior?v=1.
+It is not a good experience due to the limited memory and CPU.

 ## Credits